-Due to its intermittent and variable nature, the pattern of wind generation has more in common with the load than it does with conventional generation.
+Due to its variable nature and the uncertainty of its output, the pattern of wind generation has more in common with load than it does with conventional generation.
 Therefore, the primary metric of interest in assessing the impact of wind on system operations is "net load," which is defined as the load minus wind.
-It is net load to which non-intermittent or dispatchable resources consisting of primarily fossil fired generation must be able to respond.
+It is net load to which dispatchable resources consisting of primarily fossil fired generation must be able to respond.
 The study evaluated the impact of up to 8,000 MW of wind-generation resources on system variability.
 The study process consisted of the following tasks:

-- Task 1: Develop wind generator penetration scenarios for selected study years including MW output profile and MW load profile. - Task 2: Develop and implement performance-monitoring process for operating wind generators. - Task 3: Update the review of the European experience with existing wind plants that was conducted for the 2004 study and review the experiences and studies for wind plants in other regions of the US and Canada. - Task 4: Study the potential impact on system operations of wind generators at various future levels of installed MW for the selected study years as it relates to regulation requirements and the overall impact on ramping. - Task 5: Evaluate the impact of the higher penetration of wind generation from a system planning perspective, which includes the evaluation of transmission limitations, by identifying specific transmission constraints (limiting element/contingency) for each wind project (or group of projects) - Task 6: Evaluate the impact of the higher penetration of wind generation on the overall system energy production by fuel types, locational-based marginal prices (LBMP), congestion cost, operating reserves, regulation requirements, and load following requirements. - Task 7: Identify the impact of transmission constraints on wind energy that is not deliverable (i.e., "bottled") and identify possible upgrades for the limiting elements/transmission facilities.
+Task 1: Develop wind generator penetration scenarios for selected study years including MW output profile and MW load profile.

+Task 2: Develop and implement performance-monitoring processes for operating wind generators.

+Task 3: Update the review of the European experience conducted for the 2004 study with currently existing wind plants, and review the experiences and studies for wind plants in other regions of the US and Canada.

+Task 4: Study the potential impact on system operations of wind generators at various future levels of installed MW for the selected study years as it relates to regulation requirements and the overall impact on ramping.

+Task 5: Evaluate the impact of the higher penetration of wind generation from a system planning perspective - including the evaluation of transmission limitations - by identifying specific transmission constraints (limiting element/contingency) for each wind project (or group of projects)

+Task 6: Evaluate the impact of the higher penetration of wind generation on the overall system energy production by fuel types, locational-based marginal prices (LBMP), congestion cost, operating reserves, regulation requirements, and load following requirements.

+Task 7: Identify the impact of transmission constraints on wind energy that is not deliverable (i.e., "bottled") and identify possible upgrades for the limiting elements/transmission facilities.